cihanb/kubernetesdemo_rp/README.md

 # curl -k -u "cihan@redislabs.com:redislabs123" --request POST --url "https://localhost:9443/v1/bdbs" --header 'content-type: application/json' --data '{"name":"sample-db","type":"redis","memory_size":1073741824,"port":12000}'
 ```

 To test the connection to the database, we will use the _redis-cli_ tool.
-Here is a simple set folowed by a get to validate the redis deployment.
+Here is a simple set followed by a get to validate the redis deployment.
 ```
 kubectl exec -it redispack-deployment-709212938-765lg bash
 # /opt/redislabs/bin/redis-cli -p 12000